Live Fast, Die Young: GMC lifetimes in the FIRE cosmological simulations of Milky Way-mass galaxies: Results

 Another approach is to assume that GMCs go through different evolutionary states and classify them accordingly: this method requires correlating catalogs for GMCs, HII regions, and young stellar objects.
 Using this methodology inferred multiple studies have inferred that GMC lifetimes are $20-40$ Myr \citep[e.g.][]{kawamura2009, miura2012}.

 \citet{kruijssen2014} and \citet{kruijssen2018} use a statistical method to measure GMC lifetimes.
-This is enabled using the uncertainty principle for star formation, which assumes that there is a correlation between GMCs and star-forming regions at different scales. \citet{kruijssen2019} applied this method to NGC 300, inferring GMC lifetimes of $\sim 10$ Myr \citep{kruijssen2019}.
+This is enabled using the uncertainty principle for star formation, which assumes that there is a correlation between GMCs and star-forming regions at different scales. \citet{kruijssen2019} applied this method to NGC 300, inferring GMC lifetimes of $\sim 10$ Myr \citep{kruijssen2019}. \cite{chevance2020} greatly extended the sample and used the above mentioned statistical method to measure GMC lifetimes in a further nine galaxies in the PHANGS sample, where they find short lifetimes, between 9 and 30 Myr depending on the chosen galaxy. \cite{schinnerer2019b} employ a simplified version of this approach to measure the cold gas timescale for a selection of galaxies in the PHANGS sample.
+Using this approach they recover a GMC lifetime of between 10-15 Myr.

 In summary, observational inferences suggest GMC lifetimes of $10-40$ Myr.
 In comparison, our cosmological simulations of MW/M31-like galaxies, which resolve massive GMCs, have mean lifetimes of $\sim6$ Myr and maximum lifetimes of $\sim20$ Myr.
 While our measurements favour shorter lifetimes, they are broadly consistent with both numerical \citep[e.g.][]{dobbs2013, grisdale2019} and observational studies (see above).
 It is worth noting that these initial results are sensitive to the method used.
 Specifically, the mass fraction required for cloud survival plays a large role.
 Lowering this limit can increase the cloud lifetime by at most a factor of 2.